dm20/people-index/README.md

-## A simple Go service for creating and modifying key-value pairs in a persistent JSON file.
+## A Go service for creating and modifying key-value pairs in a persistent JSON file.

 ## Features:
  - Create and save JSON files locally if one does not yet exist